A guide to CMS localization for global success

 To guarantee consistency, work with translators early on and make use of translation memory technologies.

-Selecting the best CMS platform for successful localisation
+Selecting the best content management system platform for successful localisation

 CMS localization challenges you shouldn’t overlook